-- 4> PRACTISE In your notebook, complete the sentences with the correct form of the words in brackets and suitable modifiers. - 1 This is (good) post I've ever read about warm-up! - 2 Level 1 yoga class is (nothing ... challenging) as level 2.
-There is a huge difference between the two. - 3 I feel (sore) than I used to now that I warm up properly before class.
-In fact, my muscles barely hurt at all. - 4 She is (inspiring) Zumba instructor I've ever encountered.
-Her classes are a real bore. - 5 For that kind of muscle strain, putting ice on it is (effective) as massage.
-I find they have the same result. - 6 I can run (fast) now, but there isn't a big progress. - 7 I think (silly) sports is cheese rolling, but it's not the only one I find ridiculous. - 8 Danny is respected not 🕮 for his football skills 🙆 (much) for his positive attitude and team spirit. - 9 This sports drink is (palatable) than the other one, but I don't really like either one. - 10 He is (just / thorough) a coach as Mourinho.
+- 4> PRACTISE In your notebook, complete the sentences with the correct form of the words in brackets and suitable modifiers. - 1 This is by far the best (good) post I've ever read about warmup! - 2 Level 1 yoga class is nothing like as challenging (nothing ... challenging) as level 2.
+There is a huge difference between - 3 I feel far less sore (sore) than I used to now that I warm up properly before class.
+In fact, my muscles barely hurt at all. - She is by far the least inspiring (inspiring) Zumba instructor I've ever encountered.
+Her classes are a real bore. - 5 For that kind of muscle strain, putting ice on it is just as effective (effective) as massage.
+I find they have the same result. - 6 I can run a bit faster (fast) now, but there isn't a big progress. - 7 I think one of the silliest (silly) sports is cheese rolling, but it's not the only one I find ridiculous. - 8 Danny is respected not so much for his football skills so much (much) for his positive attitude and team spirit. - This sports drink is slightly more palatable (palatable) than the other one, but I don't really like either one. - 10 He is just as thorough ... (just / thorough) a coach as Mourinho.